SameerPamadi/horsetrack/README.md

 * 4 10.25
 * 4 12

-after each command result is displayed and waits for next user command.
+after each command by the user, result is displayed and waits for next command.

 future note:
 * can enable frameworks viz. springboot and run on tomcat server.